Can Rising Consumption Deepen Inequality?: Model

 \section{Model}

 The agent-based model implemented in this paper introduces variations in the original SA model proposed by Ian Wright~\cite{WRIGHT2005589}.

+This model is based on the assumption that `social relations of production' \cite{marx2019capital} define the roles that individuals play in economic activity.
+In particular, the employer–employee relationship mediated by wage labor is taken as an intrinsic feature of capitalism.
+In this context, the structure of inequality emerges from the organization of these relationships, insofar as a small class of capitalists receives its income in the form of profits, while a large class of workers has wages as its sole source of income.

+This approach allows one to abstract from specific and often transitory characteristics of concrete capitalist economies, such as natural or technical constraints or particular types of commodities, and to focus on interactions between agents mediated by monetary exchange.
+The model thus reduces the economy to a minimal structure in which individuals, differentiated by their position in the relations of production, interact through money flows, and this dynamics is responsible for generating the patterns of inequality observed.

 The society consists of $N$ agents (individuals or other economic entities, identified by the label $i=1,\dots,N$).
 Each agent $i$ has a quantity $w_i(t)$ representing wealth, which varies over time.
 Although in the original proposal money takes integer values as multiples of a monetary unit, we have verified that no significant differences are observed when considering real values, which is the choice in the present work.

 The size of the population $N$ and the total wealth of the system are conserved, so the wealth per capita $\overline{w}=W/N$ is constant.
 At any given time $t$, agents belong to one of three classes: employees (working class), employers (capitalist class), or unemployed.
 The class to which each agent belongs is dynamically updated.
 Then each agent is characterized by an index $e_i$ that identifies their employer: $e_i=j$ indicates that agent $j$ is the employer of agent $i$.
 There are two special cases: $e_i=0$ indicates that the agent is unemployed and $e_i=-1$ indicates that they are an employer.
 Thus, at any time $t$, the state of the entire economy is defined by the set of pairs $S(t) = \left\{ \left( w_i(t), e_i(t) \right) :1\leq i\leq N \right\}$.
 It is important to note that a firm consists of a set of employees and a single employer who is the sole owner of the firm, and there is no self-employment.